rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 `> select user, host, password from mysql.user;`

-**User hosts:**

-All users connect from somewhere.
-**Localhost** means they SSH in to the server first, THEN connect to MySQL Or they can connect DIRECTLY to MySQL from their IP

 **Create user with full permissions:**

 `> grant all on *.* to sher@localhost identified by "sdF5";`